vpht1/hband/README_EN.md

 ### Information we receive from third parties

-We will not actively obtain your personal information from third parties outside Shenzhen Tencent Computer System Co., Ltd. If it is necessary for business development to obtain your personal information from a third party that has not been described below, we will verify the legality of the source according to law, or clearly indicate to you the source, type and scope of use of your personal information before obtaining it, such as H Band development The personal information processing activities required for the business exceed your original provision of personal information to third parties
+We will not actively obtain your personal information from third parties.
+If it is necessary for business development to obtain your personal information from a third party that has not been described below, we will verify the legality of the source according to law, or clearly indicate to you the source, type and scope of use of your personal information before obtaining it, such as H Band development The personal information processing activities required for the business exceed your original provision of personal information to third parties.

-Within the scope of authorization and consent, we will obtain your express consent before processing your personal information; in addition, we will strictly abide by relevant laws and regulations, and require third parties to protect the legality of the information they provide .
+Within the scope of authorization and consent, we will obtain your express consent before processing your personal information; in addition, we will strictly abide by relevant laws and regulations, and require third parties to protect the legality of the information they provide.